APPLYING TO SP2

 MS in Nonprofit Leadership

-Select Early Application applicants who are not admitted to the program early may be considered in the Regular Application pool instead of being rejected.
-Applications will be accepted and considered after January 15th only if slots remain to be filled in the program.
+Select early application applicants who are not admitted to the program early may be considered in the regular application pool instead of being rejected.
+On-campus program applications will be accepted and considered after January 15th only if slots remain to be filled in the program.

 PhD in Social Welfare

 Applications and transcripts must be submitted through the online application system by December 15th.

 Supporting materials (letters of recommendation, official GRE scores, and, if applicable, official TOEFL scores and evaluated transcripts) must be received no later than January 15th for applications to be considered complete.
 Please note that official copies of test scores typically take 3-4 weeks to arrive, so schedule your GRE and TOEFL exams accordingly.
 Only files completed by January 15th will be reviewed by the Admissions Committee; this is a hard deadline.

 We are currently accepting applications for all degree programs.